Hampta Pass Trek

 Post breakfast, you begin the trek by making for the mountains just before the Hampta Pass.
 The trail is carpeted with beautiful flowers along the river banks, which you follow for about an hour till the river is right below you.
 The trail begins to fade at certain points along today’s trek, so make sure you don’t lose your way.
 The ascent becomes considerably steeper as you cross a rockfall prone area.
 You reach a scenic plateau in about a half hour, with the looming Deo Tibba peak right before you.
 Take a short halt here to catch your breath, and make for the next big ascent.
 The climb takes about 30 minutes before it ends at a ridge, from where a parallel ridge pops into view – your next stop.
 From the second ridge, your final destination is only a turn away!
 The end of the first ridge will give you jaw-dropping views of the surrounding ranges.
 The perfect place to exercise your photography skills.
 Once you’ve descended down the first ridge, the climb to the second one is almost a vertical one, and takes nearly 20 minutes.

 From the right side of the pass, you can see the Lahaul side unfolding right below.
 Descend in a zig-zag manner to ease the stress on your knees, and to make the descent slightly more comfortable.
 The first downhill walk takes about half an hour, after which, a u-bend will land you just below the Hampta Pass.
 Now it is a total downhill trek on snow, and the same zig-zag route must be followed right till the valley.
-Once you’re at the foot of the valley flanked by majestic snowy peaks on three sides, trek along the open side, which leads you to Shea Goru.
+Once you’re at the foot of the valley flanked by majestic clad mountains on three sides, trek along the open side, which leads you to Shea Goru.

 The trail is now levelled out, and quite easy.
 The river re-emerges on your right.
 Camp here for the night, and bask in the adrenaline rush and happiness of the pass-crossing.